-- Get photos from iCloud backup to PC or iPhone
+- How to get photos from iCloud from a backup

-- Restore photos from iCloud backup to iPhone
+- How to restore photos from iCloud to iPhone

 How to download photos from iCloud to iPhone